Let’s diversify America’s playlist, together.

 Ten finalists announced, interviews with Composer-in-Residence candidates scheduled

-Five winners announced, recording sessions scheduled
+Five recipients announced, recording sessions scheduled

 Recording sessions completed